druciak/org.openhab.binding.satel/README.md

 ## Migration from 1.x version of the binding

+### binary items

+In OH2.x all channels have strict types, which means you cannot use other type then designated for a channel.
+In Satel binding all binary items are now of 'Switch' type.
+Using other item types, like 'Contact' is not possible in this version of the binding.
+For this reason, when migrating 1.x item files, besides changing binding configuration for each item, you must replace all 'Contact' items to 'Switch'

 ### 'module' channels

 In version 2.x of the binding all 'module' channels have been removed.
 You can easily replace them with the following configuration: